maciejpirog/cpp-effects/doc/quick-intro.md

 In general, a *handler* is a piece of code that knows what to do with a set of commands.
 One can subsequently *handle* a computation by delimiting it using the handler.
 If in this computation an operation is invoked, the handler assumes control, receiving the command together with the computation captured as a *resumption*.

 In our library, we take advantage of the basic principle of object-oriented programming, that is, packing together data and code.
 And so, a handler is a class, which contains member functions that know how to handle particular commands, but it can also encapsulate as much data and auxiliary definitions as the programmer sees fit.
-Then, one handles a computation using a particular *object* of that class.
-This object lives as long as the computation (actually, even longer), providing a persistent "context of execution" of the handled computation.
+Then, they can handle a computation using a particular *object* of that class.
+This object live is managed by the library, providing a persistent "context of execution" of the handled computation.
 It is self-explanatory if we implement a handler for state using a data member of the handler:

 ```cpp
 template <typename T> // the type of the handled computation